micmejia/bible-dump/NKJV/Ezekiel/Ezek 14.md

 even _though_ Noah, Daniel, and Job _were_ in it, _as_ I live," says the Lord God, "they would deliver neither son nor daughter; they would deliver _only_ themselves by their righteousness."

 ###### 21
-For thus says the Lord God: "How much more it shall be when I send My four [^c]severe judgments on Jerusalem--the sword and famine and wild beasts and pestilence--to cut off man and beast from it?
+For thus says the Lord God: "How much more it shall be when I send My four severe judgments on Jerusalem--the sword and famine and wild beasts and pestilence--to cut off man and beast from it?

 ###### 22
 Yet behold, there shall be left in it a remnant who will be brought out, _both_ sons and daughters; surely they will come out to you, and you will see their ways and their doings.
 Then you will be comforted concerning the disaster that I have brought upon Jerusalem, all that I have brought upon it.